abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_5_Variables_Dtypes/Section_5.md

 <summary>Numeric data types</summary>

 ### Int
-- *int*: Containt integral values only (values that dont containt decimal).
+- *int*: Contain integral values only (values that don't contain decimal).

-    - A minus sign precedint indicates that the value is negative.
+    - A minus sign precedent indicates that the value is negative.

     - Can be positive, negative or zero.